Overview

 Traditionally, the deceased's estate or immediate family pays.
 For memorials, costs are sometimes shared among family members or friends.
 Some families set up a memorial fund or ask guests to contribute to the reception costs in lieu of flowers.

 First, determine your total budget.
 Prioritize the essential elements (disposition of remains, main ceremony).
 Allocate percentages: typically 50-60% for funeral/disposition, 30-40% for memorial/reception, 10-20% for miscellaneous.
 Be flexible as needs become clearer.
+This tool lets you tag every line item to the funeral, the memorial, or both, so you can see each event total separately and the combined figure update as you go.

 Estimates Only